 Instagram now has over 1 billion active daily users, half of which are 18-29 years old.
 If your target audience falls within this demographic, Instagram is an ideal way to connect with them.
 But with a solid strategy, Instagram can be a powerful tool to leverage any brand, from small businesses to established enterprises.

-A strong presence helps build brand awareness and recognition, which allows you to foster a sense of trust and familiarity with your followers.
+A strong presence with an Instagram business account for instance helps build brand awareness and recognition, which allows you to foster a sense of trust and familiarity with your followers.
 It also provides a way for new people to discover you through creative and engaging visual content.
 Lastly, with a large following, you have more ways to make money on Instagram, such as when partnering with brands.